 He has published widely on politics, security and integration in France, concentrating on minority communities.
 He has also been widely consulted by broadcast and print media and strategic consultancy companies regarding migration, security and terrorism with European focus.
 Joseph Downing received his PhD from the European Institute, London School of Economics in 2014.
 His thesis ‘Between Policy, Recognition and Rioting: Analyzing the role of urban governance, historical commemoration and public culture in defining inclusion in Marseille, Paris and Lyon’ involved significant fieldwork in France.

-Katerina also holds an MPhil in Social Psychology from the University of Cambridge, an MA in Sociology from the University of California, Riverside, and a BA in Communication Studies from the University of California, Riverside.
+Katerina holds a PhD in European Studies (LSE), an MPhil in Psychology (University of Cambridge), an MA in Sociology and a BA in Communications (University of California, Riverside).

 Maria Luisa Quiñones